SNAP - Creating 'Stock Loss' Memories

 Lock-up Expiration

-Most initial public offerings (IPO) have a lock-up period ranging anywhere from 90 to 180 days after the IPO date.
+Most initial public offerings [IPO] have a lock-up period ranging anywhere from 90 to 180 days after the IPO date.
 During that time, anyone who had access to the stock before it traded on a public exchange is restricted from selling his or her shares.
 This generally gives the public investing community some assurance that when they buy the stock insiders selling their shares won't overrun the shares outstanding.
 However, once the lockout period is over, insiders can sell their shares on the public market.

 The upcoming lock-up expiration will allow insiders (pre-IPO investors) the ability to unload their shares.
 JPMorgan (JPM) says an additional 1.2 billion Snap shares will become available for sale by the end of July.
 This is a massive potential earnings per share dilution - estimated at 84% of stock outstanding.